 And there's so much more in that TV programme - including the £40m fabulous gardens of Alnwick Castle and the 1,300ft Northumberland Lady of the North, who has just become a major tourist attraction.

-Read all about it, & more: 'Google' Bertalot.org - M&M online 30.
-JB's Blog has over 10,000 'HiTs', at c.50 a day!
-See Bertalot.org shattering sermon about forgiveness:
+Read all about it, & more: 'Google' Bertalot.org - M&M on/ine 30.
+JB's Blog has over 10,000 'Hils', at c.50 a day! see Bertalot.org

-At Choral Evensong on Sunday 8th December 2013 NELSON MANDELA. who died three days' earlier, was remembered with special music & prayers.
-Remind yourself of Canon Chris Chivers'
+At Choral Evensong on Sunday 8th December 2013 NELSON MANDELA, who died three days' earlier, was remembered with special music & prayers.
+Remind yourself of Canon Chris Chivers' shattering sermon about forgiveness: MANDELA, RECONCILIATION & PEACE